 But What is Prostate Cancer?

-Prostate cancer is a disease where malignant cancerous cells form in the tissues of the prostate gland.
+Prostate cancer is a disease where malignant cancer cells form in the tissues of the prostate gland.
 The prostate gland is one of the glands in the male reproductive system.
 It lies just below the urinary bladder; in front of the rectum.

 It’s about the size of a walnut and surrounds a part of the urethra.
 The prostate gland makes a fluid that forms a part of the semen.
 For the early detection of prostate cancer, the most effective tests are DRE and the prostate-specific antigen (PSA) blood test.